RobbieTall/Plannera-ab/README.md

 - `npm run build` – generate the Prisma client and create an optimized production build.
 - `npm run start` – start the production server after building.
 - `npm run lint` – run ESLint using the Next.js configuration.
+- `npm run legislation:ingest` – load the configured NSW planning instruments into the local database.
+- `npm run legislation:sync` – re-fetch sources and create new clause versions when changes are detected.

 ### Deploying to Vercel